-Lab attendance is required.
+Attendance of lectures and participation in discussion is expected, please let me know in advance if you have to miss a class.
 Missed labs need to be completed and a summary report submitted to the instructor.

 Grading:

 Grades will be based on homework assignments, completion of laboratory exercises, a midterm exam, and the final paper/presentation.